gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 recently.  "'right," she mumbled, almost toppling sideways.

 Lady Kembe's expression softened.
 "Blow out the candle, child, and sleep.
-Make certain to keep yourself warm---you will else feel as badly come evening as he does now.
-And child---thank you.
+Make certain to keep yourself warm–you will else feel as badly come evening as he does now.
+And child–thank you.
 You have been brave this night."

 Erileine nodded.
 She didn't feel brave.
 She felt like the world had just used her as a night jar.